JJNod88/jjn-pp2-tbc/README.md

 # Technologies
 Three technologies were used to build the interactive front-website website:
+* Github for repositories
+* Gitpod for coding
 * HTML for the structure
 * CSS for the design
-* JavaScript for the interactivity and DOM manipulation.
+* JavaScript for the interactivity and DOM manipulation

 # Validation